Safeguarding Policy

 Basic Guidelines for Dealing with Disclosures

-• Remember that the child’s welfare and interests must be the paramount consideration at all times;
+• Remember that the pupil’s welfare and interests must be the paramount consideration at all times;

-• Listen carefully and actively to the child.
+• Listen carefully and actively to the pupil.
 At this stage there is no necessity to ask questions.
-Let the child guide the pace;
+Let the pupil guide the pace;

 • Do not show shock at what you are hearing.
-This may discourage the child from continuing their disclosure as they will feel that the adult receiving the information is unable to cope with what they are hearing and may be thinking badly of the child;
+This may discourage the pupil from continuing their disclosure as they will feel that the member of staff receiving the information is unable to cope with what they are hearing and may be thinking badly of the child / young adult;

 • Do not investigate.
-If you need to clarify what is being said and whether the child is at risk, ask open questions (TED, what, when, who, how, where, do you want to tell me anything else? etc.) but only to the point of clarification being achieved.
-Avoid the question ‘why?’ as this can imply guilt / responsibility on the child;
+If you need to clarify what is being said and whether the pupil is at risk, ask open questions (TED, what, when, who, how, where, do you want to tell me anything else? etc.) but only to the point of clarification being achieved.
+Avoid the question ‘why?’ as this can imply guilt / responsibility on the child / young adult;

-• Stay calm and reassure the child that they have done the right thing in talking to you;
+• Stay calm and reassure the child / young adult that they have done the right thing in talking to you;

-• Record factually what the child has told you or what you have observed as soon as possible.
-Ensure records include the date, time, place of disclosure, behaviour and words used by the child.
-Failure to accurately record information or writing down your ‘interpretation’ of the child’s account may lead to inadmissible evidence.
+• Record factually what the pupil has told you or what you have observed as soon as possible.
+Ensure records include the date, time, place of disclosure, behaviour and words used by the pupil.
+Failure to accurately record information or writing down your ‘interpretation’ of the pupil’s account may lead to inadmissible evidence.
 At Winchelsea we use the Child Protection Online Management System (CPOMS) software system to record all safeguarding and child protection concerns;

 • If you have seen bruising or an injury, use the body map function on CPOMS to record details;

-• Tell your DSL or another member of the Safeguarding Team in person as soon as possible but do not ask the child to repeat what they have told you to another staff member.
-This is stressful for the child.
-The more times a child is asked to tell their story the greater the chance of the facts becoming lost and any subsequent investigation being compromised;
+• Tell your DSL or another member of the Safeguarding Team in person as soon as possible but do not ask the pupil to repeat what they have told you to another staff member.
+This is stressful for the child / young adult.
+The more times a child / young adult is asked to tell their story the greater the chance of the facts becoming lost and any subsequent investigation being compromised;

 • Do not gossip to other staff about what you have heard.
 The information should remain confidential to those who ‘need to know’;

-• Maintain contact with the child.
+• Maintain contact with the child / young adult.
 They have trusted you enough to ‘tell’, will need to know that they are not rejected as a result and may need continued support;

 • Ensure that you have support for yourself in managing the information you have received.